-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \Box No \blacksquare

-The number of Common Shares of the Registrant outstanding as of September 8, 2023 was 13,479,215.

-DOCUMENTS INCORPORATED BY REFERENCE - None
+Large accelerated filer □ Accelerated filer □ Non-accelerated filer ✓ Smaller reporting company ✓ Emerging growth company \square If an emerging growth company for complying with any new or re • • se the extended transition period tion 13(a) of the Exchange Act.
+Indicate by check mark whether r the registrant is a shell com apany (as defined in Rule 12b-2 of the Exchange Act).
+Yes \square No The number of shares of comm on stock of the Registrant ou tstanding as of September 10, 20)24 was 13,593,767.
+De OCUMENTS INCORPORA ATED BY REFERENCE - Non e

-INDEX TO FORM 10-Q FOR THE QUARTERLY PERIOD ENDED JULY 31, 2023
+INDEX TO FORM 10-Q FOR THE QUARTERLY PERIOD ENDED JULY 31, 2024

-PART I - FINANCIAL INFORMATION Item 1.
+PART I - FINANCIAL INFORMATION

+Item 1.
 Financial Statements.

-Condensed Consolidated Balance Sheets as of July 31, 2023 (unaudited) and April 30, 2023 4 Unaudited Condensed Consolidated Statements of Operations for the Three Months Ended July 31, 2023 and 2022 5 Unaudited Condensed Consolidated Statements of Changes in Stockholders' Equity for the Three Months Ended July 31, 2023 and 2022 6 Unaudited Condensed Consolidated Statements of Cash Flows for the Three Months Ended July 31, 2023 and 2022 7 Notes to Unaudited Condensed Consolidated Financial Statements 8 Item 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operations 17 Item 3.
-Quantitative and Qualitative Disclosures About Market Risk 21 Item 4.
-Controls and Procedures 21 PART II - OTHER INFORMATION Item 1.
-Legal Proceedings 22 Item 1A.
-Risk Factors 22
+Condensed Consolidated Balance Sheets as of July 31, 2024 (unaudited) and April 30, 2024 4

+Unaudited Condensed Consolidated Statements of Operations for the Three Months Ended July 31, 2024 and 2023 5

+Unaudited Condensed Consolidated Statements of Changes in Stockholders' Equity (Deficiency) for the Three Months Ended July 31, 2024 and 2023 6

+Unaudited Condensed Consolidated Statements of Cash Flows for the Three Months Ended July 31, 2024 and 2023 7

+Notes to Unaudited Condensed Consolidated Financial Statements 8

+Item 2.
+Management's Discussion and Analysis of Financial Condition and Results of Operations 19

+Item 3.
+Quantitative and Qualitative Disclosures About Market Risk 22

+Item 4.
+Controls and Procedures 22

+PART II - OTHER INFORMATION

+Item 1.
+Legal Proceedings 24

+Item 1A.
+Risk Factors 24

-Unregistered Sales of Equity Securities and Use of Proceeds
+Item 2.
+Unregistered Sales of Equity Securities and Use of Proceeds 24

-Defaults Upon Senior Securities
+Item 3.
+Defaults Upon Senior Securities 24

-Mine Safety Disclosures
+Item 4.
+Mine Safety Disclosures 24

-Other Information
+Item 5.
+Other Information 24

+Item 6.
+Exhibits 25